DS-RF/Yambo_examples/README.md

 > sbatch [job_yambo_lr](Example_08/job_yambo_lr)

-Yambo_nl does not allow to calculate on more nodes because of nothing to parallelize.
+Yambo_nl does not allow to calculate on more than 2 nodes because of nothing to parallelize.

 Note.
 If you need to resubmitt the calculation, you need to remove dipoles files:
 ```